peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * The difference of the two objects.

 ### Subtract
-    public EDecimal Subtract​(EDecimal otherValue, EContext ctx) Subtracts an arbitrary-precision decimal number from this instance.
+    public EFloat Subtract​(EFloat otherValue, EContext ctx) Subtracts an arbitrary-precision binary float from this instance.

 **Parameters:**